sysown/proxysql/doc/configuration_system.md

 __MEMORY__ represents an in-memory SQLite3 database which is exposed to the outside via a MySQL-compatible interface.
 Users can connect with a MySQL client to this interface and query different tables and databases.
 The configuration tables available through this interface are:
 * mysql_servers -- the list of backend servers
 * mysql_users -- the list of users and their credentials which can connect to ProxySQL.
-Note that ProxySQL will use these credentials to connect to the backend servers as well (TODO: check)
+Note that ProxySQL will use these credentials to connect to the backend servers as well
 * mysql_query_rules -- the list of rules for routing traffic to the different backend servers.
 These rules can also cause a rewrite of the query, or caching of the result
 * global_variables -- the list of global variables used throughout the proxy that can be tweaked at runtime.
 Examples of global variables:
 ```